zeroknowledgediscovery/gcstools/README.md

 # git-gcs-tools

 Simple Git helpers for storing large files and directories in **Google Cloud Storage (GCS)** while keeping lightweight pointer files in your repository.
 The tools allow research repositories to stay small while still allowing deterministic recovery of large artifacts such as datasets, model checkpoints, and simulation outputs.
 Unlike Git LFS, this system uses **plain pointer files (`.gcs`) and standard GCS buckets** with minimal infrastructure.

 ---

+# Quickstart

++ clone this repo to a linux machine (the OS dependency will be removed in future releases)
++ Run the installation script
++ In your target repo
+  - run `gcsinit` once
+  - then `gcspush filepath/directory

 # Overview